 Northern911 encourages your company to test your system anytime you implement something new or change a process that may have an effect on a 911 call being routed to us.
-We will work with you to ensure a seamless procedure from your systems to ours.
-To this end we have established procedures to allow our clients to test the interaction of their systems with ours.

 Testing by the end user is not encouraged, as this unnecessarily ties up our equipment and our staff and may slow our response to a real emergency.
 If your company has established an interconnection with Northern911 which has been tested, any new users should be a part of that connection.
 There should be no difference from one customer to another.